OussamaHaff/oussamahaff_dev/content/posts/05_ai_tooling_for_software_engineering.md

 captionPosition="center" >}}

-I think that we are in the middle of a major and a blazing fast evolution (AKA a revolution) in the software industry which we will see the following:
+I think that we are in the middle of a major and a blazing fast evolution (AKA a revolution) in the software industry after-which we will see the following:

 - **Larger codebases to handle** - Just as a single farmer with modern equipment can now manage much larger farms than their ancestors could, software engineers using LLMs can potentially handle larger codebases and complete tasks more quickly.